Crowdestor – Pros & Cons

 Crowdestor’s loan flow is not like Mintos or some of the short term lending platforms out there, so it’s hard to diversify into a lot of different loans.
 This means you will need to do due diligence on each loan you decide to invest in in order to ensure you are comfortable with the asset value provided and the terms available for the loan.

 That being said, Crowdestor have a very good reputation and history (although short) with the European Peer to Peer lending community.
-Their loans are known as some of the safer asset secured loans where borrowers are vetted very well by Crowdestor with very in-depth due diligence.
+Their loans are presented as some of the better asset secured loans where borrowers appear to be vetted well by Crowdestor with in-depth due diligence.
 Even in some instances putting members of Crowdestor’s team on the board of the borrowing corporation.

 So far, Crowdestor have had no defaults.
 I’m sure eventually some will occur.
 At which point we will get to see how well their recovery process goes.

 My experience with Crowdestor so far has been good.
 I’ve only been investing with them for a few months and I started out small with €5,000.00 distributed between just 5 loans.

 Although Crowdestor are a viable investment option for very high returns.
 Lending out larger amounts of capital will take a reasonable knowledge of asset valuation and understanding of corporate accounts and credit risks to ensure the safety of your capital and your comfort with the investment.
 Or, as in my case, I have just done a lot of research on the company and also watched how others lend through Crowdestor in the past (reading blogs etc.).
-I’ve been watching them since they began in 2017 and I have to say they seem to be real solid organization.
+I’ve been watching them since they began in 2017 and I have to say they seem to be one of the better Euro lenders, although obviously higher risk.
 So I base most of my lending with Crowdestor on the trust I see others have put in their origination team.
+If you decided to invest with Crowdestor, be sure to do your own due diligence.